-- Data Source: Department of Revenue "Other Credit and Incentive Reports," 2009.
-It is assumed that all of the credits paid during FY09-10 will be based on the 15% credit rate.
-See also future estimates made by NC Legislative fiscal note for Senate Bill 943 (2009). - Note: This tax credit is refundable if it exceeds income tax liability.
-The maximum credit for a feature film production is \$7.5 million.
+Data Source: Legislative fiscal note for House Bill 1973 (2009-10 Session).
+See also Department of Revenue "Other Credit and Incentive Reports," 2011.

+Note: This tax credit is refundable if it exceeds income tax liability.
+The maximum credit for a feature film production is \$20 million.
 No credit is allowed for productions related to political advertising, news programs, sporting events, or obscene material.

-49. Tax Credit for Recycling Oyster Shells
+50. Tax Credit for Recycling Oyster Shells

 Description: Taxpayers are allowed a credit of \$1 per bushel of oyster shells donated to the Division of Marine Fisheries of the NC Department of Environmental and Natural Resources.
 The credit is not refundable.
 Any unused credit can be carried forward for the succeeding five years.
 A taxpayer who claims this credit must add back to taxable income any amount deducted under the Code for the donation of oyster shells.
-Effective for taxable years beginning on or after January 1, 2006 and expires for taxable years beginning on or after January 1, 2011.
+Effective for taxable years beginning on or after January 1, 2006 and expires for taxable years beginning on or after January 1, 2013.